adrianRfeeger/EzShareApp/README.md

    pyinstaller ezShareCPAP.spec
    ```

-   - This will create a standalone executable in the `dist` folder.
+   - This will create a standalone executable in the `dist` folder, drag it into the Applications folder.

 ## Usage